cloudstk/WordPress-on-Azure-App-Service/Enable-HSTS-header-in-WordPress/README.md

 In order to enable HSTS, you need to fulfill the following requirements:
 - Present a valid SSL certificate
-- Redirect all HTTP requests to HTTPS (including “www.” and all subdomains)
+- Redirect all HTTP requests to HTTPS (including “www<span>.</span>” and all subdomains)
 - Redirect from HTTP to HTTPS
-- Set the Strict-Transport-Security header and require parameters
+- Set the Strict-Transport-Security header policy and required parameters

 HSTS Syntax is:
 ```